Installing LMDE 7 (Gigi) with full disk encryption using RAID1 (mdadm), LUKS2, LVM2, UKI, systemd-boot, and USB unlock

 2. Set variables for use in subsequent commands:

-CRYPTTAB_KEY="my_key.lek" # Name of the key file to create on the USB drive
+USB_KEY="$HOST_NAME.lek" # The name of the key file to create on the USB drive. (*.lek - LUKS Encryption Key)

 USB vars